ansfartz/AIDL-Server-Client/README.md

 </manifest>
 ```

 And that's it for the Server App.
-Feel free to install it on the device and if you want, give it a UI too and test the MathManagerImpl.
-All that's left now is to create the Client App and see that it can call the methods exposed in the .aidl file (which are implemented in the MathManagerImpl class).
+Feel free to install it on the device and if you want, give it a UI mockup and test the MathManagerImpl.
+All that's left now is to create the Client App and see that it can call the methods implemented in MathManagerImpl.

 # AIDLClient
 ### 1. The .aidl file